 In the United States, clinical HD is generally reported in late summer and early fall and is thought to correlate with vector activity.
 In southern latitudes, where prevalence of EHD virus antibodies is high because of frequent and diverse serotype exposure, most infections result in mild or unapparent disease.
 Antibody prevalence is low in northern and western states where outbreaks are infrequent and are characterized by severe clinical disease and mortality, including Kentucky, where periodic outbreaks are reported.

 Clinical presentation of EHD viral infection varies considerably and ranges from rapid death to chronic disease.
-Deer infected with EHD or bluetongue viruses may be depressed, feverish, emaciated (very thin), and remain near water in late summer or fall.
+Deer infected with EHD or bluetongue viruses may be depressed, feverish, emaciated (very thin), and remain near water in late summer or early fall.

 Hemorrhagic disease is caused by one of two different viruses: epizootic hemorrhagic disease virus or bluetongue virus.
 The virus is transmitted from animal to animal through the bite of an infected midge.
 These insects occur in the late summer and early fall, which explains the prevalence of the disease during that time of year.
 Once there has been a hard freeze the midges die off for the winter, eliminating new cases of HD.

 Symptoms vary depending on virulence of the virus and resistance of the deer.
 Symptoms of HD can be very similar to those of chronic wasting disease (CWD); however CWD has not been found in KY.
 HD cases are well documented in KY, mostly in the late summer and fall.
 There are two forms of the disease; symptoms of each are listed below: